Hiroe Amano

 Hiroe Amano (天野博江, Hiroe Amano) is a former badminton player of Japan.

-Hiroe won several international and national titles in the 1960s.
+Amano won several international and national titles in the 1960s.
 She was among the most notable of a cadre of fine players who helped Japan to win the Uber Cup (women's world team) competitions in 1966 and in 1969.
 In 1978 she was the coach of the successful Japanese Uber Cup team.

+Early life and education

+Amano began playing badminton after enrolling at Kakegawa Nishi High School in Shizuoka Prefecture, where she partnered in girls' doubles with her classmate Noriko Takagi.
+They placed third in girls' doubles at the 1961 National High School Championships (Inter-High).
+Following her high school graduation in 1962, Amano attended the Japan Women's College of Physical Education, where she trained under coach Hajime Imai.
+She graduated with a degree in physical education in 1964.
+Amano has since cited her high school experiences as foundational to her athletic career.